TLCFEM/suanPan-manual/docs/Example/Structural/Dynamics/triple-pendulum.md

 Everything seems to be working fine, which appears to be good.
 So what's next?
 If the results are carefully examined, one would notice some unexpected behaviour.
-For ones who have a good background of dynamics, it must be noticed that he Newmark method has no algorithmic damping.
+For ones who have a good background of dynamics, it must be noticed that the Newmark method has no algorithmic damping.
 It is also not ideal in terms of energy/momentum conservation.

 If one plots the acceleration history, one can notice that the acceleration is not physically meaningful.